 6. Stop six is at the point where two bridges cross the burn together, one originally intended for Lord Armstrong and his guests, the other for the public.
 Here too, you can see the remains of the buttresses of a third bridge which once carried a private walk-way over the road.
 Over either of the bridges and into the open space of the picnic field, an area of managed grass intended to stand up to considerable wear – quite a contrast to the weaker grass among the trees on the opposite bank, which quickly suffers when trodden on, resulting in unsightly and eventually, dangerous erosion of the steep slopes.

 8. Stop eight, past the pavilion and turn right over the Ouseburn once again.
-Stop for a moment on the bridge and look to the left to see the largest of the waterfalls in the Dene – another fine example of Lord Armstrong’s work with, at its base, a deep pool sometimes used by hardy swimmers.
+Stop for a moment on the bridge and look to the left to see the largest of the waterfalls in the Dene – another fine example of Lord Armstrong’s work with, at its base, a deep pool.
 Notice the more mature ivy growing over and around the bridge, a dense mass of twisting stems, its Autumn flowers popular with insects and followed in the spring by heads of small blue/black berries.
-To the right as you cross the bridge are the ruins of a fourteenth century water mill, one of several mills using the Ouseburn power for grinding corn from surrounding farms.
+To the right as you cross the bridge are the ruins of a water mill, one of several mills using the Ouseburn power for grinding corn from surrounding farms.
 It was also used at one time as a flint mill.
 Although mills have probably been on this site from as long ago as the 13thCentury, the current mill was the most recent rebuilding of a mill on this site and dates from the early 19thCentury (based on an arcitectural / archealogical survey carried out as part of the Old Mill Project c.
 2005.
 To find out more access this website. https://www.newcastle.gov.uk/sites/default/files/wwwfileroot/legacy/regen/plantrans/conservation/Jesmond_Dene_CA_CS.pdf

-Turn left and up the steps past a fine stand of cotoneaster and mahonia with the dense carpet of rose of sharron (hypericum calycinum) with its bold yellow flowers in summer.
-Look out for the Portugese laurel on the right, a relative of the cherry with glossy dark green leaves and spikes of creamy, scented flowers in June.
-Follow the path along past North Lodge.
+After crossing the bridges, turn left and up the steps past a fine stand of cotoneaster and mahonia with the dense carpet of Rose of Sharon (hypericum calycinum) with its bold yellow flowers in summer.
+Look out for the Portuguese Laurel on the right, a relative of the cherry with glossy dark green leaves and spikes of creamy, scented flowers in June.
+At the path junction, follow the path along past North Lodge.
 Notice the buttercup-flowered potentilla forming an unusual informal hedge along the garden, and by the side of the pool, the twisted stems of the contorted willow.
 In Winter, look out for the white-stemmed rubus cockburnianus or ghost bramble to the north side of the lodge.
 Keep to the same side of the water and follow the path along the river bank ignoring the bridge to the left.
 Take the path that takes you back to the riverbank passing the tunnel on the right that leads to a quarry.
 More about the quarry later.

 16. Stop sixteen, from here the path passes banks of rhododendrons, a reminder of the earlier planting and now grown tall and bare-stemmed.
 In Spring and Autumn particularly, look out on the right for the colourful red oak, an American introduction with larger leaves than the English varieties.
 Turn right and down the path to come out on the river walk and the end of the trail near Busy Cottages.